huggingface/transformers/docs/source/training.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We will use the `🤗 Datasets <https:/github.com/huggingface/datasets/>`__ library to download and preprocess the IMDB datasets.
-We wil go other this part pretty quickly, since the focus of this tutorial is on training, you should refer to the 🤗 Datasets `documentation <https://huggingface.co/docs/datasets/>`__ or the :doc:`preprocessing` tutorial for more information.
+We will go over this part pretty quickly.
+Since the focus of this tutorial is on training, you should refer to the 🤗 Datasets `documentation <https://huggingface.co/docs/datasets/>`__ or the :doc:`preprocessing` tutorial for more information.

-First, the :obj:`load_dataset` function downloads and caches the dataset in one line of code:
+First, we can use the :obj:`load_dataset` function to download and cache the dataset:

 .. code-block:: python